DTLaboratory/dtlaboratory.github.io/index.md

 Solution Strategy
 -------

+The DT Lab implementation values actor programming, asynchronous messaging, and persistence via event sourcing.

 The system is developed with modern cloud infrastructure-as-code tools and practices in mind.
-A new deployment can be instantiated via CI/CD pipelines in the cloud or via an IOT solution push of firmware/appware to a smart edge device with no manual intervention.
+A new deployment can be instantiated in the cloud or via an IOT solution pushing firmware/appware to a smart edge device

 Input from the DT's analogs must arrive in standard marshaling syntaxes (JSON, etc...) for out-of-the-box integration.
 Output is marshaled in JSON and is